Belbury Poly

 Belbury Poly is the studio band of Ghost Box Records co-founder Jim Jupp.
 Jupp is the main composer and producer and also plays synth, keyboards and guitar.
 Other members are session musicians, that have included: Christopher Budd on bass and lead guitar, Jim Musgrave on drums, James Allen on drums, David Sharp on acoustic guitar and Cate Brooks on piano.

 Sound

-Working with analogue electronics and wide range of unusual instrumentation and more recently supported by session players on drums and guitars, Belbury Poly's sound is characterised as a kind of upbeat, electronic and rustic prog rock.
-Influences, range from old library music and TV soundtracks to keyboard driven 1970s prog rock, folk and Krautock.
+Belbury Poly's sound is characterised as a kind of upbeat, electronic and rustic prog rock.
+Influences, range from old library music and TV soundtracks to keyboard driven 1970s prog rock, folk and Krautrock.

 Jupp has spoken about Belbury Poly and the other artists on Ghost Box as sounding like the misremembered past of a parallel world, as well as acknowledging a debt to the author Arthur Machen.
 The name references the fictional town of Belbury, created by the author C.S.
 Lewis in his novel That Hideous Strength.